dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

-During setup for resident projections, in addition to grades 0-12 RS students, you have the option of including the following classes of students:  PK/TK (grade -1), CH, OT, SE, and/or IS.
+During setup for resident projections, in addition to grades 0-12 GE students, you have the option of including the following classes of students:  CH, OT, SE, and/or IS.
 If you include these students they will be incorporated in the projections along with all other students at their appropriate grade level.
 If you choose not to include them, they will not appear in the projections or any reports.